tensorchord/pgvecto.rs-docs/src/cloud/getting-started/quick-start.md

 # Quick Start

-This guide will help you get started with pgvecto.rs Cloud.
-First, you need to sign up for a pgvecto.rs Cloud account.
+This guide will help you get started with PGVecto.rs Cloud.
+First, you need to sign up for a PGVecto.rs Cloud account.
 If you haven't done so already, you can sign up for a free account [here](../getting-started/sign-up.md).

 ## Create a cluster

-To create a new cluster, navigate to the pgvecto.rs Cloud Console and click on the "Create Cluster" button.
+To create a new cluster, navigate to the PGVecto.rs Cloud Console and click on the "Create Cluster" button.

 ![](../images/after_login_in.png)